 In William Carey early childhood years, we find William as a great lover of birds.
 And animals with whom he often socialized.
 So great was his concern in this regard that he was ready to do anything.
-Just to be able to study their lives.
+To be able to study their lives.
 One day, going into the garden, he saw a nest of birds on the branch of a tall tree.

-Being of excessive curiosity, a trait which greatly helped him in his later studies, he determined to climb the tree.
-He said and did so, but when he was almost at the goal.
+Being of excessive curiosity, a trait which immensely helped him in his later studies, he determined to climb the tree.
+He said and did so when he was almost at the goal.
 He slipped and fell so badly that he stayed there until his parents came and picked him up.
 The doctor who was called found that the boy had broken his leg, but after days of recovery.
 The first thing he did when he could run again was to climb the tree to see the bird’s nest.

-Why William Carey is famous?
+Why is William Carey famous?

 After much insistence, the English government passed a law in 1829 banning Suttee burials, and Carey’s wish was granted; what’s more, he translated the law into the native language.
 He also translated the Bible into six dialects of the Indian people, the New Testament into twenty-three others, and parts of it into five others.
 Thirty-four languages in all.